(Log) Chiral de Rham complex and $A_n$-singular surfaces: Preliminaries

 \begin{definition} A \textit{vertex subalgebra} of a vertex algebra $(V,\0,T,Y)$ is a vector subspace $U$ of $V$ such that $(U,\0,T|_U,Y|_U)$ is itself a vertex algebra. \end{definition}

-We attach a Lie algebra to a given vertex algebra, which will play an important role in the construction of chiral structure sheaf in sequel.
-Details can be found in \cite{frenkelvertex}-4.1.
+We attach a Lie algebra to each given vertex algebra, which will play an important role in the construction of chiral structure sheaf in sequel.
+More details can be found in \cite{frenkelvertex}-4.1.

 Let $V$ be a vertex algebra.
 Set

 where $\partial=T\otimes\id+\id\otimes\partial_t$ is a linear operator on $V\otimes\bC[t^{\pm1}]$.
 Denote by the projection of $A\otimes t^n\in V\otimes\bC[t^{\pm1}]$ in $U'(V)$ by $A_{[n]}$.
 We endow the relation $(TA)_{[n]}=-nA_{[n]}$ to $U'(V)$, and then there is a linear map